eweitz/ideogram/examples/jupyter/README.md

 # Ideogram in Jupyter

 This is a very basic example of integrating Ideogram with [Jupyter](https://jupyter.org/).

+More examples showing the breadth of Ideogram's functionality are at https://eweitz.github.io/ideogram/.

 # Install
 ```
 git clone origin https://github.com/eweitz/ideogram